 A variety of lasers and light sources have been developed that may be employed in laser hair removal.
 The procedure was originally meant to be performed exclusively for dark hairs on light skin types.
 However, newer technologies have made the procedure safer for patients with darker skin and those of color.
 Such is the Soprano ICE Platinum laser by Alma.
 Various types of lasers are utilized for laser hair removal – the most common of which are alexandrite, diode, Neodymium YAG and high-intensity pulsed light sources

 Why choose laser hair removal?

-It is truly impossible to determine in advance who will require how many treatments and how long the hair will remain gone.
-As stated above, laser hair removal works best in those with dark hairs on lighter skin, however, newer technologies and newer lasers and light sources have made the procedure safe and effective in those with darker skin and those individuals of color.
+It is truly impossible to determine in advance who will require more than a few treatments and how long the hair will remain gone.
+As stated above, laser hair removal works best in those with dark hairs on lighter skin.
+However, newer technologies and newer lasers and light sources have made the procedure safe and effective in those with darker skin and those individuals of color.

 How to prepare for the procedure

 Before the procedure, a dermatologist will usually review the patient’s medical history and conduct a physical exam.

 This is the time for the doctor and patient to discuss expectations, potential risks and outcomes of the procedure.
 Patients also should:

 - Avoid sunbathing, tanning beds, waxing, chemical peels or collagen injections for two weeks prior to the procedure.

 - Do not use perfumes, deodorants or any potential irritants in the treatment area before and after treatment.

 - Avoid aspirin, anti-inflammatory drugs and herbal supplements due to increased risk of bleeding.